resist-js/resist/packages/@resist.js/utils/docs/en-US/CODE_OF_CONDUCT.md

 [Contributor Covenant 2.0][cc-20-doc].

-If an issue arises and you cannot resolve it directly with the parties involved, you can report it to the @resistjs/utils project TC through the following
+If an issue arises and you cannot resolve it directly with the parties involved, you can report it to the resist-js project TC through the following
-email: @resistjs/utils-coc@lists.openjsf.org
+email: resist-js-coc@lists.openjsf.org

 In addition, the OpenJS Foundation maintains a Code of Conduct Panel (CoCP).
 This is a foundation-wide team established to manage escalation when a reporter